v1km4n/neue/README.md

 ### TODO

-- Replace XMLHttpRequest package with Axios so that a single package is used for HTTP requests;
+- Replace XMLHttpRequest package with Axios so that a single package is used for HTTP requests
-- Make use of GitHub Actions for Docker image tagging & publishing as well as deployment of the bot itself